spacefito/officevpn/README.md

 - Requirement 3: Vpn tunnel creation.
   The virtual router should create a vpn tunnel and plug in that tunnel into the correct port of the openvswitch Supported vpn tunnel types:
-            ssh tunnel (only for ssh connectoins) = This is just sending to a socket redirection, mentioned above vxlan - already supported in openvswitch
+            ssh redirection (only for ssh connectoins) = This is just sending to a socket redirection, mentioned above vxlan - already supported in openvswitch
             gre - already supported in openvswitch
+            ssh tunnel - an actual ssh connection being used to encrypt data across, old school ssh tunnel!